 What’s best for hardwood floors and area rugs?

-• A multi-surface cleaning head that can adjust its height automatically.
+- A multi-surface cleaning head that automatically adjusts its height.

-• The ability to turn off the beater bar/brush roll.
-A spinning brush is great for carpets but can scatter debris and potentially scratch delicate hardwood floors.
+- The ability to turn off the beater bar/brush roll.
+A spinning brush can scatter debris and potentially scratch delicate hardwood floors.
 A soft roller head is even better for hard surfaces.

 How to Keep Your Compact Vacuum in Top Shape

-1. Empty the Dustbin Regularly: Don’t wait until it’s completely full.
-An overstuffed bin reduces suction power significantly.
+- Empty the Dustbin Regularly: Do not wait until it is completely full, as an overstuffed bin significantly reduces suction power.

-2. Clean Your Filters: This is the big one!
-A clogged filter is the number one cause of lost suction.
-Check your manual—most bagless filters can be rinsed with water and air-dried.
-Do this at least once a month.
+- Clean Your Filters: Clogged filters are the primary cause of lost suction.
+Most bagless filters can be rinsed with water and air-dried at least once a month.
+Consult your manual for specific instructions.

-3. Check the Brush Roll: Hair and string love to get tangled here.
-Snip them away carefully with scissors every few weeks to keep the brush spinning freely.
+- Check the Brush Roll: Regularly remove tangled hair and string with scissors to ensure the brush spins freely.

 Frequently Asked Questions